 Your MVP doesn’t need a complex backend but it does need a database and a simple API that will let your app receive and store data.
-This will be a crucial for analyzing your customer feedback, navigation and journey within the app.
+This will be crucial for analyzing your customer feedback, navigation and journey within the app.
 The analysis of this data will make up the building blocks of the updated version.

 Depending on your budget, an admin panel with the ability to check and manage user data could also be included.

 You should only launch your MVP on one mobile platform, either Apple’s iOS or Google’s Android.
 Launching your MVP on only one platform will save a lot of time and money.
 Determining which platform you should launch depends on a couple of factors, including the region you are launching your product in and your target audience.